 3R’s School Recycling Program empowers students to engage and educate their school community about the 3R’s—reduce, reuse, recycle.

-KHF currently supports 69 schools with their on-campus recycling, waste auditing, and composting solutions and is ramping up the 3R’s School Recycling Program island-wide with more recycling supplies and educational resources for schools.
-KHF continues to work closely with the Hawaiʻi Department of Education, which now provides campus-wide recycling pickup for 176 Oʻahu schools.
-Additionally, KHF hosted 18 Aloha ʻĀina Recycling Drives this year, where nearly 175,000 pounds of metals, electronics, beverage containers, paper, batteries, household items, and oil were collected and diverted from the waste stream.
-More than 350 student and teacher volunteers supported the drives, with proceeds from the sale of select recycled materials going directly to the host schools.
+KHF currently supports 84 schools with their on-campus recycling, waste auditing, and composting solutions.
+We ramped up the 3R’s School Recycling Program island-wide with more recycling supplies and educational resources for schools than ever before.
+KHF continues to work closely with the Hawaiʻi Department of Education.
+Additionally, KHF hosted 18 Aloha ʻĀina Recycling Drives this year where over 180,000 pounds (90 tons!) of metals, electronics, beverage containers, paper, batteries, household items, and oil were collected and diverted from the waste stream.
+More than 370 student and teacher volunteers supported the drives, with proceeds from the sale of select recycled materials going directly to the host schools.

 Plastic Free Hawai‘i seeks to minimize single-use plastics by educating and empowering schools, businesses & community members across Hawaiʻi.

 With the help of 960 volunteers, over 11,400 pounds of marine debris was removed during PFH beach cleanups.
 Over 1,500 pounds of this debris was recycled with the Parley for the Oceans project.